Port Jefferson Station, New York

 | Zip Code | 11776 |

 Port Jefferson Station may not have the name recognition of its waterfront neighbor, but it plays a vital role in the region as a livable, connected, and accessible North Shore community.
-With its strong transportation links, suburban comfort, and close proximity to coastal attractions, it remains a practical and appealing place to live on Long Island.
+With strong transportation links, suburban convenience, and close proximity to coastal attractions, it remains a practical place to live and a useful inland base for exploring this part of Long Island.